1. Talk through the options

 But it’s also worth having the assessment done even if your loved one ends up paying for their own care.
 It gives a professional assessment of the type of care and support needed, which will help you choose a suitable care home.
 It can also make you aware of other care services available in your area that you might not have considered before.

-Downloadable checklist for questions to ask when choosing a care home
+Downloadable checklist: Questions to ask when choosing a care home

 Care providers in the UK are overseen by national regulators: we explain their standards and inspection processes.